Report: Former Chargers head coach Anthony Lynn has talked to Seahawks about OC job

 Former Chargers head coach Anthony Lynn has spoken to Pete Carroll about becoming Seattle’s new offensive coordinator, according to a report Friday morning from NFL Media.

 Lynn was the head coach of the Chargers the last four seasons before being fired earlier this month.

-NFL Media’s Ian Rapoport and Tom Pelissero reported Lynn hasn’t decided what he wants to do in 2021 — he is still being paid by the Chargers for one more year — but that he would be among Seattle’s top choices if he decides to be an offensive coordinator.
+NFL Media’s Ian Rapoport and Tom Pelissero reported Lynn hasn’t decided what he wants to do in 2021 — he is still being paid by the Chargers for one more year — but that he would be among Seattle’s top choices if he wants to be an offensive coordinator next season.

 Lynn is the first person to be reported as having talked to the Seahawks about the job.